Indirect Gas Fired Softwood Kilns

 Steam & Hot Water Coil Kilns

-Nyle’s engineered steam and hot water coils are a key component to properly maintaining temperature in a kiln.
-Nyle has worked exclusively with a quality coil provider to develop coils that last and are specifically made for the lumber drying industry.
+Nyle’s engineered steam and hot water coils are essential to properly maintaining temperature in a kiln.
+Nyle has worked exclusively with a quality coil provider to develop coils that last and are made explicitly for the lumber drying industry.

 - Load ranges from 8,000BF to 16,000BF